deordie/deordie-digest/_posts/2022-10-17-25_Back_to_basics.md

 ---

-[From Eager to Smarter in Apache Kafka Consumer Rebalances](https://www.confluent.io/blog/cooperative-rebalancing-in-kafka-streams-consumer-ksqldb/) — From Eager to Smarter in Apache Kafka Consumer Rebalances
+[From Eager to Smarter in Apache Kafka Consumer Rebalances](https://www.confluent.io/blog/cooperative-rebalancing-in-kafka-streams-consumer-ksqldb/) — Sophie Blee-Goldman @ Confluent Blog.

 *We continue the Kafka topic.
 New rebalancing protocol from consumer client perspective.*